Difference Between Vote and Poll

 Parameters of ComparisonVotePoll

-Kind of information used forA vote is used for detailed and subjective opinionsA poll is usually used for objective and general data
+Kind of information used forA vote is used for detailed and subjective opinionsA poll is used for objective and general data

 SeriousnessA vote is taken seriouslyPeople involved in a poll do not take it as seriously as a vote